Skip to Content

 DIY lip scrubs usually contain an emollient such as coconut oil, shea butter, avocado oil, cocoa butter, grapeseed oil, sweet almond oil, jojoba oil, or pure vitamin E oil.

-Each of these oils offer nourishment and healing to skin, including lips.
+Each of these oils offers nourishment and healing to skin, including lips.
 They also provide a vehicle for the exfoliating component to cling to.

-Exfoliants provide mild abrasion- the scrub aspect.
+Exfoliants provide mild abrasion — the scrub aspect.
 A common exfoliating ingredient is granulated sugar.
 Yep, just plain old white sugar.
 Because of its softness, brown is often preferred when a very gentle scrub is desired.
-Baking sugar, which is extra fine sugar, can also be used.
+Baking sugar, which is extra fine sugar, can also be used for a gentle natural lip scrub.

 Other exfoliant options include coffee grounds.
-After you make your morning cup of coffee save those coffee grounds.
-Not only are they great for your compost, but wonderful for exfoliating DIYs like this homemade lip scrub.
+After you make your morning cup of coffee, save those leftover grounds.
+Not only are they great for your compost but wonderful for exfoliating DIYs like this homemade lip scrub.
 The caffeine improves circulation which results in plumper and healthier looking skin.

 Some other common options are ground flax meal and ground cinnamon which increases circulation and creates temporary plumpness in lips.
 Mmmm.
 Nice!